 An important note

 Even if 99 runners thought that the race was the best they have ever run (and they should, if you've been doing it right!), there will be one miserabilist who will proclaim loudly that this is the very worst race they've ever run.
 Treat this, if you can, as a valuable lesson in human nature, and remember that you cannot please all of the people all of the time.
-And hope that they go and run in someone else's race instead (or even better organise their own race!).
+And hope that next time they go and run in someone else's race instead (or even better organise their own race!).

 After the race, sooner rather than later

-Calculate your income and expenditure, not forgetting that expenditure may include the following: numbers, VAT (oh yes - 20%!), race food, energy drinks, goodies/momentos, t-shirts, medals, post-race meal, HQ rental, pool rental, teas and coffees, storage, corporation tax (yes, really, depending on how you organise the race), computers, printer/printing ink/paper, software updates, data storage/backup costs, medical coverage, land-owner fees, race entry processing, advertising, petrol and diesel, van-hire, insurance, web site costs, permits, affiliation fees, winners' prizes, drinking cups, marking materials and signs, gazebo/temporary structures and other sundry expenses that you will not have anticipated.
+Calculate your income and expenditure, not forgetting that expenditure may include the following: runner numbers, VAT (oh yes - 20%!), race food, energy drinks, goodies/momentos, t-shirts, medals, post-race meal, HQ rental, pool rental, teas and coffees, storage costs, corporation tax (yes, really, depending on how you organise the race), computers, printer/printing ink/paper, software updates, data storage/backup costs, medical coverage, land-owner fees, race entry processing fees, advertising, petrol and diesel, van-hire, insurance, web site costs, permits, affiliation fees, winners' prizes, drinking cups, marking materials and signs, gazebo/temporary structures and other sundry expenses that you will not have anticipated.